 This organisation was formed in January 2006, replacing the Radiology History and Heritage Charitable Trust.
 We hope to put different historical articles and items of interest on the site each month.
 We will also look at items and articles you wish to send in with a view to either publishing them in our journal or posting them on the site.

-Journal of Ancient Diseases & Preventive Remedies
+Formerly Known as Journal of Ancient Diseases & Preventive Remedies.

 The Medical Museums Association was created to promote longterm contacts among individuals, institutions, and organizations involved in collecting historical artifacts and objects of interest to the health sciences.

 The Museo Galileo is one of the foremost international institutions in the History of Science, combining a noted museum of scientific instruments and an institute dedicated to the research, documentation and dissemination of the history of science in the broadest senses.

 The National Library of Medicine houses one of the world's largest history of medicine collections.
 We collect, preserve, and make available to researchers and the public, print and non-print materials that document the history of medicine, health, and disease in all time periods and cultures.

 History of Medicine includes more than 10,000 secondary sources in the historical aspects of health professions, medical education and research, military medicine and ethics, diseases, development of drugs and therapies, hospital care, epidemiology, substance abuse, and medical care and policy.